-The art materials that she would need to complete the painting on her end, watercolour brush pens and a paint pallet were mailed to her accompanying the rolled-up artwork.
+I mailed her the art materials she would need to complete the painting on her end; watercolour brush pens and a paint pallet, accompanying the rolled-up artwork.

-When the package was received, Colleen reached out with many questions for exactly “how” her VIPs would apply the paint, and what type of matte and framing would be best once the piece was complete.
+Colleen reached out when she received the package with many questions for exactly “how” her VIPs would apply the paint, and what type of matte and framing would be best once the piece was complete.

 She held a small painting party the following Thanksgiving, and her friends and family filled in the flowers and butterflies, completing the painting.

 “Wendy, this was a dream to have this and almost overnight you have given it life.
 I can’t stop thinking about your generosity and the time you are giving me (a stranger) so that I can have a dream come true.
 I wish I could give you a hug.”

 A summer Winnipeg trip in 2019 to visit my father was the perfect opportunity to meet Colleen in person.
 We met up for a drink and she was radiant and healthy.
 She scooped me up in a hug and showed me a picture on her phone of the painting that hangs on her wall.
 She had been responding well to her cancer treatments and still is to this day.
 Her commitment to courage, mindfulness, positive manifestation, and appreciating the beauty of each day transcends the doctor’s prognosis.
 She had, and still has the most positive outlook on life as she lives on each year.